Our hours of operation are seasonal. Please view our seasonal and holiday hours of operation here.

 Our facility is both an indoor and outdoor experience.
 If you have purchased a boat cruise please remember it is cooler on the water than on land, especially during the winter months.
 Dressing in layers is best.

-All guests must exchange pre-paid vouchers, and tickets for their daily entry wristbands.
-Please check in at Will Call at the ticketing box office on the first floor of the parking garage.
+All guests with pre-paid vouchers, and tickets for their daily entry wristbands.
+Please check-in at Will Call at the ticketing box office on the first floor of the parking garage.

 Our entrance is located approximately one block from our parking garage.
 Please do not forget to check in at the ticketing box office to purchase your tickets or redeem your pre-purchased tickets.
 All guests much check-in at Ticketing, located on the first floor of the parking garage, to receive admission to enter the facility.